frankligy/Linux_HandBook_Bioinformatics/examples/7_compress_decompress.md

 perl fix-onedrive-zip file.zip
 ```

 Now the updated zip file can be used for `unzip` as usual.
+This fix works for sharepoint as well.

 3. `tar.gz file`, archive file